acousticainc/controller-script-api-docs/docs/API Sections/MIDI.md

 - **data2** (int): _ specifies the second data value associated with the MIDI message, with values ranging from 0 to 127_This parameter is only required for certain types of MIDI messages (i.e., Note On, Note Off, Control Change, and Pitch Bend).

-### SendMIDIArray(arrayOfBytes)
-This function sends and array of bytes as a MIDI message.

 ### SendSysEx(arrayOfBytes)